Frequently Asked Questions

 How may I receive transportation for my special needs student?

-Please contact the Special Needs Department of Midland ISD for all information regarding your special needs student's transportation.
-Please call 432-240-1401.
+Please contact the Special Needs Department of Midland ISD for all information regarding your special needs student's transportation at 432-240-1401.